Package 'MLE'

 distr

-The distribution to fit, "poisson" stands for the Poisson, "zip" for the zero-inflated Poisson, "ztp" for the zero-truncated Poisson, "negbin" for the negative binomial, "binom" for the binomial, "borel" for the Borel distribution, "geom" for the geometric, "logseries" for the log-series distribution, "betageom" for the beta-geometric, "betabinom" for the beta-binomial distribution and "skellam" for the Skellam distribution, "gp" for the generalised Poisson distribution and "gammapois" for the gamma-Poisson distribution.
+The distribution to fit, "poisson" stands for the Poisson, "zip" for the zero-inflated Poisson, "ztp" for the zero-truncated Poisson, "negbin" for the negative binomial, "binom" for the binomial, "borel" for the Borel distribution, "geom" for the geometric, "logseries" for the log-series distribution, "betageom" for the beta-geometric, "betabinom" for the beta-binomial distribution, "skellam" for the Skellam distribution, "gp" for the generalised Poisson distribution, "gammapois" for the gamma-Poisson distribution, "cc" for the Cacoullos-Cauchy distribution, "cc0" for the Cacoullos-Cauchy distribution with zero location, "com-pois" for the Conway-Maxwell Poisson (COM-Poisson), and "zicom-pois" for the zero inflated COM-Poisson distribution.

 type